A Structural and Algorithmic Study of Stable Matching Lattices of "Nearby" Instances, with Applications: Preliminaries

 \begin{proof} Assume $| \Mc_A \cap \Mc_{B_1} \cap \ldots \cap \Mc_{B_k}| > 1$ and let $M_1$ and $M_2$ be two different matchings in $\Mc_A \cap \Mc_{B_1} \cap \ldots \cap \Mc_{B_k}$.
 Therefore, $M_1$ and $M_2$ are in $\Mc_A \cap \Mc_{B_i}$ for each $1 \leq i \leq k$.
 By Proposition~\ref{prop.sublattice}, $\Mc_A \cap \Mc_{B_i}$ is a sublattice of $\Lc_A$.
 Hence, $M_1 \vee_A M_2$ and $M_1 \wedge_A M_2$ are in $\Mc_A \cap \Mc_{B_i}$ for each $1 \leq i \leq k$.
 The claim then follows. \end{proof}

+This corollary serves as motivation for the algorithm (Algorithm~\ref{alg:daalgorithm}) given in Appendix~\ref{app:algorithms}.
+This modified Deferred Algorithm works when errors are only on one side.
+Extending this algorithm to errors on both sides results in an algorithm (Algorithm~\ref{alg:daalgorithm2}) that has an exponential run time.

-In Section~\ref{subsection.semisublatticeNecessarySufficient}, we show that for any instance $B$ obtained by permuting the preference list of one boy or one girl, $\Mc_{AB}$ forms a semi-sublattice of $\Lc_A$ (Lemma~\ref{lem:MABsemi}).
-In particular, if the list of a boy is permuted, $\Mc_{AB}$ forms a join semi-sublattice of $\Lc_A$, and if the list of a girl is permuted, $\Mc_{AB}$ forms a meet semi-sublattice of $\Lc_A$.
+This motivates us to characterize sublattices in the lattice of stable matchings.
+In Section~\ref{subsection.semisublatticeNecessarySufficient}, we show that for any instance $B$ obtained by permuting the preference list of one worker or one firm, $\Mc_{A \setminus B}$ forms a semi-sublattice of $\Lc_A$ (Lemma~\ref{lem:MABsemi}).
+In particular, if the list of a worker is permuted, $\Mc_{A \setminus B}$ forms a join semi-sublattice of $\Lc_A$, and if the list of a firm is permuted, $\Mc_{A \setminus B}$ forms a meet semi-sublattice of $\Lc_A$.
 In both cases, $\Mc_A \intersect \Mc_B$ is a sublattice of $\Lc_A$ and of $\Lc_B$ as shown in Proposition~\ref{prop.sublattice}.